pmulard/me/README.md

 # Deployment

 This website is deployed using GitHub Pages.
 Before running the commands below, make sure git is tracking the correct branch that is to be deployed.
+Avoid touching the gh-pages branch - it automatically updates with build files when finishing the deployment process.

 ### Build